bryfox/fairbanks-server/README.md

 ### Distillery & EDeliver

 [EDeliver](https://github.com/boldpoker/edeliver) coordinates with distillery on a build server, and delivers products for running on one or more destination servers.
+EDeliver configuration lives in `.deliver/`.

 ```
 # 1. Build on the build server